-We quantitatively evaluated our approach on the recently proposed ground truth benchmark of [25].
+We quantitatively evaluated our approach on the recently proposed ground truth benchmark of [23].
 At the time of submission the benchmark compares 10 state-of-the-art matting algorithms on 8 (low-resolution) natural images with respect to 4 error metrics.
 As user input 3 different trimaps per input image are provided.
-Results of different methods are shown in fig. 1 as well as figures 7-10.
-Our results for all low-resolution images were computed by setting the parameters (θ_1 , θ_2) in eq.
+Results of different methods are shown in fig. 1 and 7 as well as in [21].
+Our results for all low-resolution images were computed by setting the parameters $(\theta_1, \theta_2)$ in eq.
 (4) to (200, 0.005).
-We show the overall ranks of selected algorithms obtained from the benchmark of [25] in columns "low-res" of table 1.
+We show the overall ranks of selected algorithms obtained from the benchmark of [23] in columns "low-res" of table 1.
 We see that our method is the top performer on three out of four error metrics.
 Our approach performs less well on the connectivity metric despite enforcing connectivity of the binary segmentation.
-This is because the final alpha matte might
+This is because the final alpha matte might still be disconnected.
+In the future one could investigate approaches that enforce connectivity directly on alpha.